Process Control Project

 Project Presentation

 The project presentation is a 5 minute video of your project.
 It includes the same elements as the final report but in a condensed and graphical format.
 Many group choose to do a screencast to record a computer desktop with audio.
-Instructions for creating a screencast and uploading the video to YouTube are shown below.
 Post the video to YouTube and include a link in the project report.

 ABET Outcomes